Student Advisors

 I need to extend my program.
 What do I need to do?

-To discuss extending your program you will need to make an appointment to see a Student Advisor at the International Services Unit.
-The Student Advisor will get you to complete a new application form, seeking an extension to your studies.
+To discuss extending your program you will need to make an appointment to see an International Student Advisor at the International Services Unit.
+The International Student Advisor will then seek information from the College on the duration of the extension to your studies.
 You will be issued with a new Letter of Offer which will also outline the additional Overseas Health Cover (health insurance) you will be required to have.
-New Immigration requirements state that you must have cover for the duration of your visa.
-It does help if you know the subjects you have to complete, however fees will not be calculated for you until your enrolment is finalised for the semester.
+Immigration requirements state that you must have cover for the duration of your visa.
+It does help if you know the subjects you have to complete; however fees will not be calculated for you until your enrolment is finalised for the semester.

 If you have:

-If you have a serious reason for not returning to studies, deferral may be an option, however documentation will be requested to support this.
-Please see the Deferral policy.
+If you have a serious reason for not returning to studies, deferral may be an option; however documentation will be requested to support this.
+Please see the International Students on Student Visas compliance with the ESOS Act policy and procedure.

 I have changed my mind with my mainstream program, and now don't need the same English level.
 Can I just stop studying English?